Edward Brooke: Early life and education

 Edward William Brooke III was born on October 26, 1919, in Washington, D.C., to a middle-class black family.
-His father Edward William Brooke Jr. was a lawyer and graduate of Howard University who worked with the Department of Veterans Affairs, and his mother was Helen (née Seldon) Brooke.
+His father Edward William Brooke Jr. was a lawyer and graduate of Howard University who worked with the Veteran's Administration, and his mother was Helen (née Seldon) Brooke.
 He was the second of three children.
 Brooke was raised in a racially segregated environment that was "insulated from the harsh realities of the Deep South", with Brooke rarely interacting with the white community.
 He attended Dunbar High School—then one of the most prestigious academic high schools for African Americans—and graduated in 1936.
 After graduating, he enrolled in Howard University, where he first considered studying in medicine, before ending up studying social studies and political science.
 Brooke graduated from university in 1941, with a bachelor of science degree, After serving in the U.S. Army during World War II, Brooke graduated from the Boston University School of Law in 1948.
 "I never studied much at Howard," he later reflected, "but at Boston University, I didn't do much else but study."